 So, r ∧ s = F

 Let a: x is greater than 9 and b: x be a prime number.
 Is it conjunction?

 Since x is a variable whose value we don’t know.
 Let us define a range for a and b.

 To find the range let us take certain values for x;

-When x= 6: a is false so is b hence a ∧ b is false.
+When x= 6: a and b is false.
+Hence, a ∧ b is false.

 When x= 3: a is false but b is true.
 But still, a ∧ b is false.